YourePrettyGood/PseudoreferencePipeline/README.md

 An example `iADMD` call using 8 cores per mapping job for a 32-line metadata file performing at most 4 jobs simultaneously might look like this:

 `parallel -j4 --eta '[path to PseudoreferencePipeline]/localArrayCall_v2.sh {1} iADMD example_metadata.tsv 8 2> example_job{1}_iADMD.stderr > example_job{1}_iADMD.stdout' ::: {1..32}`

+## Typical errors

+1. GATK RealignerTargetCreator fails
+	* Most often, this is because you forgot to wrap your reference FASTA, so go back and wrap it, run `indexDictFai.sh`, and then stick the name of the wrapped FASTA in your metadata file, and it should work
+	* Alternatively, this may be due to your FASTQ having PHRED+64 encoded quality scores.
+If this is the case, rerun `IR` with the `misencoded` option
+	* If the error has something to do with zero-length read stored in the BAM, you may have trimmed your reads in such a way as to produce 0-length reads (and not throw them out)

+1. GATK HaplotypeCaller
+	* Work in progress, there are plenty

+## Future wish-list

+[] Integrate FreeBayes for variant calling and `PSEUDOFASTA` [] Facilitate joint genotyping (currently only indirectly supported for both GATK and BCFtools)